The most dependable way to equip global teams at scale

 What is IT compliance?

-Compliance in IT is the process that organizations undertake to ensure they adhere to a specific set of privacy and IT security policies, requirements, guidelines, and best practices.
-Companies incorporate these rules into everyday procedures, systems, and tools to safeguard customer data.
+IT compliance is the process that organizations use to ensure they adhere to a specific set of privacy and IT security policies, requirements, guidelines, and best practices.
+Companies incorporate these rules into everyday procedures, systems, and IT practice tools to safeguard customer data.

-Regulatory bodies formulate guidelines to ensure that organizations have clear instructions on how to meet compliance standards.
+Regulatory bodies formulate guidelines to ensure organizations have clear instructions for meeting compliance standards.
 These guidelines specify the rules for handling data, digital communication, and critical infrastructure.

-Different industries have specific compliance laws, such as highly regulated industries like healthcare and finance, which require organizations to protect patient privacy and confidentiality or securely store payment information for e-commerce businesses.
+Different industries have specific compliance laws.
+Highly regulated industries, such as healthcare and finance, require organizations to protect patient privacy and confidentiality or securely store payment information for e-commerce businesses.

-To avoid any violations, an organization must comply with all of the guidelines.
+An organization must comply with all the guidelines and considered compliance standards to avoid violations.
 This not only safeguards the IT security of businesses and customers but also encourages the accessibility and consistency of services while ensuring that businesses use the software as intended.

-Not meeting IT compliance standards can result in lost sales, legal fees, data recovery costs, and hefty fines.
-A breach can harm your company's reputation and lead to a loss in customers.
-Legal fees and penalties depend on the severity of the breach and violated regulation.
+Not meeting IT compliance standards can result in lost sales, legal fees, data recovery costs, and fines.
+A breach can harm your company’s reputation and lead to customer loss.
+Legal fees and penalties depend on the severity of the breach and the regulation that has been violated.
 For instance, HIPAA violations start at $127 per event and can cost up to $1,919,173 if not corrected within 30 days.

 7 common IT compliance standards